Rail transport in the Netherlands: Network

 The network focuses on passenger rail and connects nearly all major cities.
 A few towns still lack a train station, including Nieuwegein, Drachten, Amstelveen, Oosterhout, and Katwijk.

 Most freight routes run east-west, connecting the Port of Rotterdam and Koninklijke Hoogovens in IJmuiden with Germany.
 Freight trains usually share the tracks with passenger trains; the only exception is the Betuweroute, which opened in 2007 as the first freight-only route.

 The network is well-developed; no extensions are currently planned, although there is a focus on upgrading efficiency and capacity.
 Some sections may require an increase in maximum speed to 160 km/h.

 Major lines have been built in recent years, including the HSL-Zuid high-speed line, the Betuweroute and the Hanzelijn, connecting the province of Flevoland with the rail hub at Zwolle.

 Most of the network is electrified at 1.5 kV DC (which limits interoperability with neighbouring countries), although Belgian trains – built for 3 kV DC – can run on the Dutch network at reduced power.
 Both the HSL-Zuid and the Betuweroute have been electrified at 25 kV AC; although conversion of existing electrified lines to 25 kV AC was considered in 1997, 2005 and 2012 at a cost of over €10 billion, a 2015 proposal (revised in 2017) is to convert to 3 kV DC at a 2017 cost of €1 billion.
 The higher DC voltage would reduce power losses and have faster acceleration above 60 to 70 km/h, so stopping trains would save seven to 20 seconds per stop.

 Speed is generally limited to 130–140 km/h, but on most secondary lines the maximum speed is significantly lower.
 On the HSL-Zuid line, the maximum speed is 300 km/h.
 Newer lines have been built to permit higher speeds.

 Trains are frequent, with one or two trains per hour on lesser lines, two to four trains per hour on rural sections and up to eight or 10 trains per hour in cities.
 There are two types of trains: stoptreinen (local trains, which Dutch Railways calls "sprinters") and InterCities, with faster long-distance service.
 An intermediate category (sneltreinen, "fast trains") began being discontinued in 2007, although regional operators continue to use the term.
-Sneltrein and InterCity service was very similar.
+Sneltrein and InterCity service were very similar.